Skip to content

 Note: Your texture pack may already come properly named and packaged with the correct TitleID and texture files.
 You may place the included texture pack folder directly into /home/deck/.var/app/org.citra_emu.citra/data/citra-emu/load/textures.
 You do not need the following section if this is the case.

-1. Open https://3ds.jdbye.com/?details=USA&split=0&display=0 in a browser
+1. In Desktop Mode, open https://3ds.jdbye.com/?details=USA&split=0&display=0 in a browser

 2. Note down the Title ID for the game